Recycling

 Noticeboards

-You can advertise items for sale or to give away by putting a notice in the window of Pen to Paper or Martin’s newsagent, for a small weekly charge.
+You can advertise items for sale or to give away by putting a notice in the window of Pen to Paper for a small weekly charge.

 BUSINESS RECYCLING